 On October 11, ISO-NE and NEPOOL jointly filed a revision to Market Rule 1 Section III.13.2.5.2.5A(j) to make clear that a resource retained for fuel security reasons will not be retained for a longer period for some other reason beyond the two-year fuel-security retention period ("Fuel Security Retention Limit Revision").
 The Fuel Security Retention Limit Revision was supported by the Participants Committee at its October 4 meeting (Consent Agenda Item #1).
-Comments on this filing are due on or before November 1, 2019.
-Thus far, doc-less interventions have been filed by Brookfield, Calpine, Dominion, Eversource, Exelon, National Grid, NESCOE, NRG, Verso, Vistra, and Helix Maine Wind.
+Comments on this filing were due on or before November 1, 2019.
+Exelon protested the Revision, asserting that the Revision (i) unduly discriminates against fuel security resources in general, and Mystic specifically; (ii) is premature and unreasonably ignores the likelihood that neither the transmission upgrades nor the comprehensive fuel security market mechanism will be completed or implemented prior to the proposed sunset; and (ii) has not been shown to be just and reasonable.
+NEPGA supported the Revision, asking that it be accepted without modification.
+On November 18, both NEPOOL and ISO-NE answered Exelon's protest.
+Exelon answered the NEPOOL and ISO-NE answers on November 27.
+Doc-less interventions were filed by Brookfield, Calpine, Dominion, Eversource, Exelon, LS Power Companies, MMWEC, National Grid, NESCOE, NRG, Verso, and Vistra.
+This matter is pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com) or Rosendo Garza (860-275-0660; rgarza@daypitney.com).